jzbruno/helm-release-logs/README.md

 ## Overview

 A Helm plugin to get debug information about the Kubernetes resources creaeted by a release.
 The output is useful for troubleshooting in a CI / CD environment where it is valuable to capture the state of a release following a failure.
-The following information will be output to the output directory."
+The following information will be output to the output directory.

 * Environment variables
 * Helm release list